 - Camping memberships

-- Initial equipment when you first hit the road (see a practical list here)
+- Initial equipment when you first hit the road (Get the practical list here)

 *A word on tow vehicle maintenance – This one has really negatively affected us.
 Our tuck has cost us so much, a lot of money that we didn’t have.
 We did not factor this in.
 We had a small emergency fund and it totally got used up in our very first maintenance job and before we had saved up for the next one, we had another issue.
 So please, keep way more in your savings account than you think you will ever need.